Spoonunit/Kart-Club/Thruxton/README.md

 ![Aerial View](images/Thruxton-AerialView.jpg)

-Thruxton is guelling circuit located in the south of England.
+Thruxton is gruelling circuit located in the south of England.
 Prepare to feel like you've had a proper workout after your session here.
 Visit the [track website here](https://www.thruxtonkarting.co.uk/).

 ## Getting There